-*Also, be advised that you are only eligible for an MMJ card in Connecticut if you are a resident of the state, and are not an “inmate confined in a correctional institution, or facility under the supervision of the Connecticut Department of Corrections.”
+*Also, be advised that you are only eligible to apply for medical marijuana in Connecticut if you are a resident of the state, and are not an “inmate confined in a correctional institution, or a facility under the supervision of the Connecticut Department of Corrections.”

-For more information, or to learn about the differences in qualifying conditions between adults and minors (qualifying patients under the age of 18), please visit the state’s Medical Marijuana Program Portal through the Department of Consumer Protection.
+For more information about qualifying conditions, or to learn about the differences in qualifying conditions between adults and minors (qualifying patients under the age of 18), please visit the state’s Medical Marijuana Program Portal through the Department of Consumer Protection.

-Or, if you want to begin the process of connecting to a physician to talk about the possibility of qualifying for a Medical Marijuana Card, let us help by Starting Here.
+Or, if you want to begin the process of connecting to a physician to talk about the possibility of qualifying for a Medical Marijuana Card in CT, let us help by Starting Here.